AnandChowdhary/writing/honors-biology.md

 #### language
 Language takes the ability to read minds and represent what is absent to a whole new level.
 Words enable us to construct hypotheses about the world, make detailed plans, and to communicate them with others.
 Words enable us to think about ourselves and our place in the universe, and even about our own consciousness.

+### More

+- discussions
+- open questions
+- recommendations for further research

 ## Conclusion